What’s the state of racial equality today?

 - A living wage.
 While public schools can be a pathway out of poverty, a living wage ensures that hardworking families have the time and resources to properly care for their children.

 What can I do?

-Pledge to Vote — sign a pledge card for NYSUT’s new Pledge to Vote Campaign— the pledge won’t tell you how to vote but encourage members to get involved in the political process.
+- VOTE — It's important to get involved in the political process.
 As educators and professionals, we know that you will consider pro-education candidates that help students, schools and communities.

-Support the DREAM Act, which provides undocumented youth a path to citizenship: https://dreamact.info
+- Support the DREAM Act, which provides undocumented youth a path to citizenship.

 Spotlight on Poverty and Opportunity